cardano-foundation/docs-cardano-org/getting-started/exchanges/index.md

 ```

 ## Current limitations
-You can not perform stake delegation from multiple addresses in the Cardano wallet.
-Once you decide to perform stake delegation, you agree to delegate 100% of your current stake in that wallet.
+You can not perform delegation from multiple addresses in the Cardano wallet.
+Once you decide to perform delegation, you agree to delegate 100% of your current stake in that wallet.

 To split your stake delegation, you will need to split ada holdings through submitting different transactions to different wallet addresses, and then delegating these addresses individually.
 The other option is to apply the concept of staking as a service where you move all the funds to one or multiple hot wallets and then perform the stake delegation.